letaprodoit/lapdi-disable-auto-save/README.txt

 == Installation ==

-BEFORE YOU BEGIN: Requires the installation and activation of [TSP Easy Dev Latest Version](http://wordpress.org/plugins/tsp-easy-dev)
+BEFORE YOU BEGIN: Requires the installation and activation of [LAPDI Easy Dev Latest Version](http://wordpress.org/plugins/tsp-easy-dev)

 1. Upload `tsp-disable-auto-save` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress